Aid conference in Tokyo expected to raise up to $6bn as the country reels from violence.

 “It does not end on my border.
 If we lose, you lose.
 If we are losers, the world is a loser.”

-Economists say 40 per cent of Pakistan’s 160 million people live on $1 a day or less.
+Economists say 40 per cent of Pakistan’s 160 million people live on one dollar or less a day.
 The government puts the figure at 33 per cent.